 Infidelity and online activity

-Strange Web searches weren't the only remarkable things about Justin Ross Harris' online life.
+Strange internet searches weren't the only remarkable things about Justin Ross Harris' online life.
 An investigation into his Internet habits found Harris was active on several dating sites, as well as messaging apps like Kik and Whisper.

 On Whisper, an app that encourages people to tell secrets, Stoddard testified that Harris wrote